physiopy/phys2bids/docs/contributorfile.rst

 =================================
 How to contribute to ``physiopy``
 =================================
 Welcome to the ``physiopy`` organisation!
-It’s great news you’re thinking about contributing!
+It’s great news that you’re thinking about contributing!

 Working with many people from many different places is great, but sometimes this means that code can become messy due to the many different ways a contribution can be made.
 For this reason, we have set up some guidelines for contributions - to help you get involved ASAP!
 If you lack knowledge in python development / github use / physiological data handling, don’t be scared!
 Try to jump in anyway.
 Most of the original contributors learned these things exactly this way - jumping in and hoping to fall in the right way without breaking too many bones.